ViniciussCL/jogo_adv/README.md

 # Guessing game

-This is a simple project made in python of a guessin game made by a iniciant student
+A simple project made using Python